 Leadership Overview

-Statistics Canada has 4 executives leading key functions including technology, operations, and data analysis.
+Statistics Canada has 5 executives leading key functions including administrative operations, analytical support, digital infrastructure, socioeconomic research, and health statistics.

 Leadership Roles at Statistics Canada